FelysNeko/daybreak/README.md

 maturin develop --manifest-path binding/Cargo.toml
 ```

-Then run `python3 boot.py update` will update the three files in [parser/src](parser/src) based on [rspegen.gram](rspegen.gram).
+Then run `python3 boot.py update` will update the three files in [parser/src](parser/src) based on [meta.gram](meta.gram).
 You can configure the constants in [boot.py](boot.py) to change the target folder and grammar file location.
 If the update failed, you may want to use `python3 boot.py debug` to see all the parsing result verbosely.
 The pink logs represent a cache hit.
 Lastly, run `python3 boot.py init` to generate the whole [parser](parser) cargo with all dependencies.
 Again configure the constants to adjust its behaviour.

 ## Appendix